Linville Creek Bridge

-Linville Creek Bridge is a historic Thacher truss bridge located near Broadway, Rockingham County, Virginia.
+Linville Creek Bridge is a historic Thacher truss bridge spanning Linville Creek just upstream of the Shenandoah River near Broadway, Rockingham County, Virginia.
 It was built by the Wrought Iron Bridge Company in 1898.
 It is a single span, measuring 135 ft 11 in long.
 This bridge was formerly identified as a hybrid Whipple, incorporating aspects of both the double-intersection Pratt and the double-intersection Warren.
 The structure in actuality is a Thacher truss, a hybrid configuration incorporating elements of the Pratt, Warren, Fink, and Bollman trusses that was first patented by Edwin Thacher in 1883.
 Its unusual configuration and the bewildering number of descriptions that have been applied to it merely reinforce its position as a bridge that is a rare survivor of an uncommon form.

 The bridge was listed on the Virginia Landmarks Register in 1977.

 The bridge was listed on the National Register of Historic Places in 1978.